MicrosoftEdge/WebView2Feedback/specs/IFramePermissionRequested.md

 invoked.

 In the case of a nested iframe requesting permission, we will raise the event off of the top level iframe.
-This is due to the previously mentioned limitation of not having `CoreWebView2Frame`'s for nested iframes.

 # Examples
 ## C++: Registering IFrame Permission Requested Handler